Silent Generation: Dates and age range definitions

 The Intergenerational Centre of the Resolution Foundation has used 1926 to 1945, while the Encyclopedia of Strategic Leadership and Management uses the range 1925 to 1945.
-Authors William Strauss and Neil Howe use 1925 to 1942.
+This generation had reached maturity as early as 1946 and as late as 1963, but the majority of Silents had come of age in the 1950s, which was followed by older boomers in the 1960s.
+Authors William Strauss and Neil Howe use 1925 to 1942 as the birth years of the Silent Generation.
 People born in the later years of World War II who were too young to have any direct recollections of the conflict are sometimes considered to be culturally, if not demographically, baby boomers.